bax082024/Multi_Client_Chat-PY/README.md

-# Minimal TCP Server and Client
+# Python Multi-Client Chat Server

-- the server simply echoes the client input using sockets.
+- A lightweight, terminal-based community chat server written in Python.
+Allows multiple clients to connect, choose nicknames, and exchange messages in real time over TCP.

-## How it works
+## Features

 1. Bind to an IP and port (if you change port, remember to also change client port)